its4u/cert-manager-routes-controller/README.md

   - The controller will ensure that the `Route` is correctly populated with the latest up-to-date certificate
   - The controller will ensure that the `Route` has a finalizer to properly handle its deletion
 - The controller will ensure that each `Certificate` is correctly annotated to point to each of the `Route`s that uses it
-- Each request is reqeued to an hour forward to ensure that no watch event is missed
+- Each request is requeued to an hour forward to ensure that no watch event is missed